Hurricane Ida lashes Louisiana, knocking out power in New Orleans - Up News Info

 WIDESPREAD OUTAGES

-Power outages were widespread in the first hours of the storm, with more than 800,000 Louisiana homes and businesses losing electricity by Sunday night, according to state utility Entergy Louisiana.
+Power outages were widespread in the first hours of the storm, with more than 1 million Louisiana homes and businesses losing electricity by late Sunday night, according to the tracking site Poweroutage.US.

-U.S. President Joe Biden said earlier that the federal government stood ready to “put the country’s full might” behind rescue and recovery efforts.

 Advertisement